Rights Of Individual Moral Agents Defined & Explained

 ✅ You cannot “own yourself” because:

-ownership is a relation between a subject and an object
+Ownership is a relation between a subject and an object

-but you are the subject
+But you are the subject

-you cannot be both owner and owned in the same sense
+You cannot be both owner and owned in the same sense

 This is why Rand rejects the phrase “self-ownership.”